-Look at your company's constitution and structure, including articles of association and any other formal or informal governing arrangement, and identify whether there is a trust (or other entity that, under the law by which it is governed is not a legal person) in the ownership structure that may have influence or control over a company.
+If no individual meets the conditions of Look at your company's constitution and (i) through (iv) above but trustees of a trust (or the members of a partnership or other entity that, under the law by which it is governed is not a legal person) meet one of those conditions it is deemed that the trustees of a trust (or the members of a partnership or other entity that, under the law by which it is governed is not a legal person) meet one of those conditions it is deemed that the trustees of a trust (or the members of a partnership or other entity that, under the law by that, under the law by which it is governed is not a legal person) in the ownership structure that may have influence or control over a company.
 For example if there is only one director and the trust has the right to appoint them, then the trustees of the trust would meet this condition.